-Activity: Always protect your PICC.
+Activity: Always protect your CVAD.
 Avoid rough activities.

 Supplies: When you go home, supplies and equipment may be delivered by your home care agency.
 To order more supplies, contact your home care agency.

 Flushing Your CVAD

-If you get medicines while at home, your home care agency will teach you how to care for the PICC.
+If you get medicines while at home, your home care agency will teach you how to care for the CVAD.

-Flush your PICC every day and after each use.
+Flush your CVAD every day and after each use.
 Your nurse may tell you to flush more often if needed.